Introduction to Time-Location Diagram

 Time-Location view (other names: Time-Location chart, Time-Distance chart, etc.) is a view that is used in projects that have repetitive activities.
 Repetitive activities are commonly found in projects for gas and oil pipelines, rails, bridges, tunnels, roads, high-rise buildings, transmission lines construction, etc. In the industry, these projects are known as linear projects.

-Time-Location chart will help project managers and team leader to view the time and location at which certain project team will be work on specified project’s assignment.
+Time-Location chart will help project managers and team leaders to view the time and location at which a certain project team will be working on a specified project assignment.

-Time-Location chart consists of two axes: one for the distance (location) and the other for time.
-In ScheduleReader™, the time axis is presented in month, while for the distance axis the units depend from the metric that is inserted in the user-defined field.
+The time-Location chart consists of two axes: one for the distance (location) and the other for a time.
+In ScheduleReader™, the time axis is presented in a month, while for the distance axis the units depend from the metric that is inserted in the user-defined field.

-Each activity in Time-Location chart is presented with specific bar.
+Each activity in the Time-Location chart is presented with a specific bar.
 The following bar shapes are available in ScheduleReader™:

-- Line – line shape in time-location chart is used to represent simple activity that is undertaken by particular project team, such as pulling telecommunication or transmission line cable, asphalting specific section of the highway, etc. Project team starts working on given start location, on specified start date and work until reaching the finish location on planned finish date;
+- Line–line shape in time-location chart is used to represent simple activity that is undertaken by a particular project team, such as pulling telecommunication or transmission line cable, asphalting specific section of the highway, etc. The project team starts working on the given start location, on the specified start date, and work until reaching the finish location on the planned finish date;

 - Bar – similar to the line shape.
 The difference is in the time needed to complete the assignment;

-- Diamond – as in traditional presentation of the project plan, diamond bar shape represent milestone, specific point on project timeline.
+- Diamond – as in the traditional presentation of the project plan, the diamond bar shape represents a milestone, a specific point on the project timeline.

-Which bar will be assigned to each project activity, depends from user’s decision.
+Which bar will be assigned to each project activity, depends on the user’s decision.